theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/board-connector-news.md

     ---

-    The new features include: parsing header rows as columns, improved header detection and skip row feature, UI changes for a better user experience.
+    The new features include: parsing header rows as columns, improved header detection and skip row feature, as well as some UI changes for a better user experience.
 For more information, see [Report: Define Rows](documentation/report/report-rows-define.md).

     ---